Chapter 20 : Werewolves of London

 “No, I’ve been putting it off,” Cora chortled.
 She welcomed the distraction wholeheartedly.
 “Have you?”

 “Nope,” Aeryn replied with a small laugh, “I completely procrastinated.
 Tonight is a perfect night to draw it all out, because of the Full Moon, but it’s so cloudy that I know I won’t be able to see anything.
 So I have to do it the long way and calculate everything by hand.
-I know it’s due tomorrow but I have the time – Peter and his mates are busy doing Merlin knows what.
-Ugh, I’m so bad at Maths though!
+I know it’s due tomorrow but I have the time – Peter and his mates are busy doing Merlin knows what - but ugh, I’m so bad at maths, though!
 This is going to be torture!”